Sparkol/tester-testing-test/README.md

 ![Videoscribe Desktop](static/vsd.png "Videoscribe Desktop")

+## Section 2: General questions

 - What do you think about the overall quality of our [https://www.videoscribe.co](https://www.videoscribe.co) website?

-## Section 2: General questions
+- What are the phases involved in Software Tesing Life Cycle?

+- What information would you expect to have in a user story?

+- What information would you have in a defect?

+### Answer if you have automation experience:

-- How will you decide when to automate the test?
+- How will you decide when to automate a test?

+- What are the different types of testing framework techniques?

 - What do you do in the planning phase of automation?

+- Describe your plan for automation testing of the following webpage: [https://www.videoscribe.co/en/login](https://www.videoscribe.co/en/login)

 - Can you automate captcha/recaptcha (e.g. [https://www.google.com/recaptcha/about/](https://www.google.com/recaptcha/about/) )

-- What are the phases involved in Software Testing Life Cycle?

-- What information would you expect to have in a user story

-- What information would you have in a defect